Canon IVY 2 Mini Photo Printer Review

 The printer’s installation process is painless.
 The things that are in the box include:

-After connecting the device to your phone through Bluetooth, you will be requested to scan a QR code and install the Canon Mini Print app.
+After connecting the device to your phone through Bluetooth, you will be asked to scan a QR code and install the Canon Mini Print app.
 I didn’t need to charge the printer first; my Bluetooth device instantly found it.
-The fact that the printer supports multiple connections bodes well for situations when several people want to print off photos from their devices.
+The printer’s support for multiple connections bodes well for situations when several people want to print photos from their devices.

 Controls

-The printer’s controls are minimal; the device has power and reset buttons.
-Instructions for loading paper are clearly labelled, and the paper tray pops out with a simple push of the unit’s front face.
-The printer’s charging indicator light flashes red when charging and green when ultimately charged, while the white status bar shows the printer is powered on and ready to print.
+The printer’s controls, including the power and reset buttons, are minimal.
+Instructions for loading paper are clearly labeled, and the paper tray pops out with a simple push of the unit’s face.
+The printer’s charging indicator light flashes red when charging and green when illuminated, while the white status bar shows the printer is powered on and ready to print.
 The unit is light (5.6 ounces) and small (about the size of a palm) enough that transportation is not an issue.

 Affordable